glennon/GeyserTimes-Science/CONTRIBUTING.md

 *<strong>Welcome</strong>* :+1:

-This project and its contributors follow the [Contributor Convenant 1.2](http://contributor-covenant.org/): we treat each other with respect and are committed to a harrassment-free experience for everyone.
+This project and its contributors follow the [Contributor Convenant](http://contributor-covenant.org/): we treat each other with respect and are committed to a harrassment-free experience for everyone.
 If you have questions or issues, contact: glennon([at])gmail.com.

 *<strong>Use the GitHub Flow</strong>* :octocat: